Visit the S.C. Beach Access Guide and zoom in or select a beach to look for swim advisory spots in that area.

 Coastal Carolina University collects data at several stations in the Grand Strand area and reports the results to SCDES year-round for informational purposes.

-Temporary swimming advisories are not issued outside of the May 1 to October 1 season.
+Temporary swimming advisories are not issued outside of the May 1 to October 1 monitoring season.

 Yes.
-Stormwater solutions/improvements being implemented by local governments are working, resulting in a downward trend in the number of long-term advisory signs.
-Signs for a long-term advisory are removed when water quality data shows improvement (less than 10 percent of the samples exceed the standard).
+Stormwater solutions and improvements that are implemented by local governments are working, resulting in a downward trend in the number of long-term advisory signs.
+Signs for a long-term advisory are removed when water quality data shows improvement (less than 10% of the samples exceed the standard).

-Newly, there are 122 beach water monitoring stations in the state.
-These stations are located from Cherry Grove Beach near the South Carolina-North Carolina border to the southern end of Hilton Head Island.
+There are 122 beach water monitoring stations in the state, located from Cherry Grove Beach near the South Carolina-North Carolina border to the southern end of Hilton Head Island.

-SCDES samples water at the state's beaches twice a month starting May 1 to October 1.
+SCDES samples water at the state's beaches twice a month from May 1 to October 1.
 Beaches in the Myrtle Beach area are sampled weekly.

 *A short-term advisory is issued at sites that do not already have a long-term advisory in place when a sample exceeds 104 MPN/100mL over two consecutive days or issued with the first sample when a potential source of bacteria is nearby, such as a stormwater drain.
 Also, if any single routine sample exceeds 500 MPN/100mL, a temporary advisory is immediately issued.